-3. Wire delay Figure 3: Resource selection techniques for best patch result As wire delays play a critical role, EasylogicECO estimates the routing delay by leveraging the physical information from the netlist and the user-provided spare resources.
+Figure 3: Resource selection techniques for best patch results 3.
+Wire delay As wire delays play a critical role, EasylogicECO estimates the routing delay by leveraging the physical information from the netlist and the user-provided spare resources.
 4. Routing congestion Routability is taken into consideration during cell selections, incorporating a congestion factor within the optimization algorithm.
 This factor assesses the number of connected gates in the surrounding area of the target spare instance.
 5. Driving strength Based on the fanout requirements and estimated wire lengths, cell selections for the post-mask patch will prioritize cells with appropriate driving strength.
-Conclusion By utilizing additional spare resources and considering critical timing factors in the physical optimization for post-mask functional ECO, EasylogicECO efficiently delivers patches that meet the required timing delays while minimizing tool execution time.
+Conclusion By utilizing additional spare resources and considering critical timing factors in the physical optimization for postmask functional ECO, EasylogicECO efficiently delivers patches that meet the required timing delays while minimizing tool execution time.
 About the author Kager Tsai Vice President of Technical Support, Easy-Logic Technology Since joining Easy-Logic Technology in 2021, Kager has been instrumental in leading his team to offer top-notch technical support to users globally.
-With 18 years of experience in the CAD field and has worked for companies such as SiS, MStar, MTK, and Cadence, Kager is proficient in the ASIC front-end tool flow, especially in formal verification and ECO-related applications.
-Kager also participated in the development of many advanced ECO tool features.
+With 18 years of experience in the CAD field and has worked for companies like SiS, MStar, MTK, and Cadence, Kager is proficient in the ASIC front-end tool flow, especially in formal verification and ECO applications.

 Copyright Notice and Proprietary Information

-Copyright c 2020-2023 by Easy-Logic Technology Limited.
+Copyright © 2022-2024 by Easy-Logic Technology Limited.
 All rights reserved.
 Easy-Logic product and all associated documentation are proprietary to Easy-Logic Technology Limited.
 Reproduction, modification, or distribution of the Easy-Logic product or the associated documentation without written consent is strictly prohibited.
 Easy-Logic and certain Easy-Logic product names are trademarks of Easy-Logic Technology Limited.

 Δ